riebeekn/experiments-in-meteor-blog/_posts/2015-07-08-photo-blog-part-2.md

 <img src="../images/posts/photo-blog-part-2/app-done.png" class="img-responsive" />

 ##Creating the app
-If you followed along with <a href="/photo-blog-part-1/index.html" target="_blank">part 1</a> just continue on with the code you created as part of that post.
+If you followed along with <a href="/photo-blog-part-1/index.html" target="_blank">part 1</a> just continue on with the code you created in part 1.
 If not and you want to jump right into part 2, you can clone part 1 from GitHub as a starting point.

 Note that if you decide to skip part 1, you'll need to create a `settings.json` file.
 A template of the file is included in the GitHub code under `settings.json.template`.